| Learning Forum A Personal Guide for Parents

 can stay focused and engaged for the duration of the class,

 then start thinking about private lessons.
+Many teachers do not accept students

 until they reach school age, usually around age 5.
 There isn't